 obtaining the OACP Certificate may be an obstacle for some and as a

 result may discourage individuals to pursue a career in policing.
 It is

 our hope that for those individuals who do proceed beyond the Initial

 Interview Stage that they will be motivated and encouraged to obtain an

 LONDON POLICE SERVICE BUDGET

-Budgets (2016 - 2019) and Capital Budgets (2016 - 2025) at the meeting
+Budgets (2016 - 2019) along with Capital Budgets (2016 - 2025) at the meeting

 held Thursday, September 17, 2015.
-Further information can be